ethpwn/ethpwn/docs/docs/ethpwn/global_state.md

 ## 🐥 Tutorials

-Here a few ways in which you can leverage the global states used and exported by `ethpwn` in your scripts:
+Here is an example of how you can leverage the global states used and exported by `ethpwn` in your scripts.

+The following example relies on the following setup using the `ethpwn` CLI:

 ```bash
 ##########